-No.1: They Weren’t in Love in the First Place
+They Weren’t in Love in the First Place

 Yes, it is true.
 Often, people get so madly involved with each other, so crazy about one another that they get addicted to their presence.
 They get lost in intimacy and there is no stopping the romance.
 This does not mean they are in love though.
 This means, they are blinded by LUST!
 They don’t know this of course, and it sure feels like love… until expectations, responsibilities, and commitments, start to get in the way.
 Not to mention, goals, kids, finances, and let’s not forget the in-laws.
 It’s a surprise when one finds out you married each others’ families too.

-No.2: They Avoid Conflict
+They Avoid Conflict

 Some couples have this habit of swallowing their feelings.
 This is because they’re afraid of conflict and getting into a fight.
 However, what they don’t realize is that problems and conflicts are a part of every healthy relationship and most importantly a sign of “love”.
 By suppressing their feelings, over time resentment, frustration, and hurt builds up.
 Then on one dull day, all these feelings come out.